 Facing the Blame Game

 Another issue that always arises in these cases is the blame game.
 Nobody who may be responsible wants to accept the blame and will go to great lengths to avoid paying out a large settlement.
-In addition to blaming each other, they might even try to pass the blame onto you, the victim, saying that either you’re not that hurt, or that you are even the one at fault.
+In addition to blaming each other, they might even try to pass the blame onto you, saying that either you’re not that hurt, or that you are even the one at fault.
 They’ll try to get you to sign off on lowball offers or threaten you with nothing at all if you keep pursuing your claim.

 In some cases, the trucking company might try to divorce themselves entirely from the claim, saying that since the driver was an independent contractor they’re not responsible.
 The law says this isn’t so—a trucking company is always responsible for the actions of any driver whose truck bears their name, either on the vehicle or on the operations placard.